 Cybercriminals are relentless when it comes to finding the latest opportunity to exploit – so businesses need to be relentless with updating their defenses.
 First, securing email is vital, as it’s still far and away the most common entry point into a business for cybercriminals.
 And even when deepfakes are used, they’ll likely be used in tandem with business email compromise.

 The best way to detect deepfakes in the future will be to fight fire with fire, using machine learning techniques, which are already the most effective method for stopping business email compromise.
 Intelligent solutions such as Egress Defend do just that, using machine learning and natural language processing capabilities to catch the subtle signs of social engineering that can worm their way through traditional defences.

 Defend balances security and training, educating employees about why certain emails have been flagged or blocked as risky.
-It gives employees the nudge they need back towards the place where they make smart security decisions, using technology to turn an organisation’s people into a powerful line of defence – and that’s exactly the approach we’ll need to take to beat deepfakes too.
+It gives employees the nudge they need back towards the place where they make smart security decisions, using technology to turn an organization’s people into a powerful line of defense – and that’s exactly the approach we’ll need to take to beat deepfakes too.